HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-As per the analysis, ~64% of mobile pages use a JS library or framework with some security vulnerability.
-The number has come down from 83.5% (the previous year) to 64% and that is quite an improvement.
+As per the analysis, 63.9% of mobile pages use a JS library or framework with some security vulnerability.
+The number has come down from 83.5% (the previous year) and that is quite an improvement.

 It would be a great idea to now see what libraries were worked upon and have either the security vulnerability removed or the library itself is used less.